Austin Ekeler Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Recent Performances

-- Ekeler put together a 58-yard rushing performance in last week's matchup with the Broncos, carrying the ball 17 times while scoring one touchdown.
+- In last week's matchup with the Broncos, Ekeler racked up 58 yards on 17 carries while scoring one touchdown on the ground.

-- During his last three games, Ekeler has rushed for 117 yards on 29 carries (39.0 ypg), with two touchdowns.
+- During his last three games, Ekeler has collected 117 yards (39.0 per game) on 29 carries with two touchdowns.

 Ekeler's Los Angeles Teammates